Animal Kingdom has really stepped it up when it comes to decorating for the holidays.

-Even Pandora gets in on the holiday action!
+And even the residents of Pandora get in on the holiday action:

 Holiday Character Dining

-Last year, Tusker House got in on the action and you were able to find Mickey and his friends (complete with holiday-themed accessories) spreading holiday cheer to all who dined.
-Tusker House is currently closed though and not expected to open anytime soon.
+In previous years, Tusker House got in on the action, and you were able to find Mickey and his friends (complete with holiday-themed accessories) spreading holiday cheer to all who dined.
+We haven’t heard anything about the themed costumes coming back for 2022.